siddhi-io/www/en/docs/docs/siddhi-as-a-kubernetes-microservice.md

 !!!
 Info "Configuring Siddhi"
     To configure databases, extensions, authentication, periodic state persistence, and statistics for Siddhi as Kubernetes Microservice refer [Siddhi Config Guide](../config-guide/).

-To deploy the above Siddhi app in your Kubernetes cluster, copy to a YAML file with name `power-surge-app.yaml` and execute the following command.
+To deploy the above Siddhi app in your Kubernetes cluster, copy above YAML to a file with name `power-surge-app.yaml` and execute the following command.

 ```sh
 kubectl create -f <absolute-yaml-file-path>/power-surge-app.yaml
 ```

 !!!
-Note "tls secret"
+Note "TLS secret"
-    Within the SiddhiProcess, a tls secret named `siddhi-tls` is configured.
+    Within the SiddhiProcess, a TLS secret named `siddhi-tls` is configured.
 If a Kubernetes secret with the same name does not exist in the Kubernetes cluster, the NGINX will ignore it and use a self-generated certificate.
 Configuring a secret will be necessary for calling HTTPS endpoints, refer [deploy and run Siddhi apps with HTTPS](#deploy-and-run-siddhi-app-with-https) section for more details.

-If the `monitor-app` is deployed successfully, the created SiddhiProcess, deployment, service, and ingress can be viewed as follows.
+If the `power-surge-app` is deployed successfully, it should create SiddhiProcess, deployment, service, and ingress as following.

 ```sh
 $ kubectl get SiddhiProcesses